patrickkfkan/bandcamp-fetch/README.md

 # Cache

-The library maintains an in-memory cache for two types of data (as defined by [CacheDataType](docs/api/enums/CacheDataType.md)):
+Each `BandcampFetch` instance has an in-memory cache for two types of data (as defined by [CacheDataType](docs/api/enums/CacheDataType.md)):

 1. `CacheDataType.Page` - pages fetched during scraping
 2. `CacheDataType.Constants` - image formats and discover options